apache/couchdb/share/doc/src/api/document/attachments.rst

 ======================

 .. http:head:: /{db}/{docid}/{attname}
+  :synopsis: Returns bare information in the HTTP Headers for the attachment

   Returns the HTTP headers containing a minimal amount of information about the specified attachment.
 The method supports the same query